ycl6/GitHub-Pages-Demo/README.md

 ## :bulb: Convert Rmd to HTML

-We use the `render` function in the `rmarkdown` package to generate the HTML document of this R Markdown file.
+Next, we use the `render` function in the `rmarkdown` package to generate the HTML document of the R Markdown file that we have just downloaded.

 We create the HTML document with the name `index.html` because a file with this name will be used as the default page shown on a website, i.e. the homepage of the website.